5.7 “Learning to participate” through formal, non-formal and informal learning

 Other large-scale policy initiatives

 Other large-scale policy initiatives and programmes regarding participation are not common.
-In some towns, town-level self-governments (school student councils at the town level) were established, which provides the opportunity for young people to articulate their opinions towards decision-makers at the town level.
+In some towns, town-level self-governments (such as the Student Council of Budapest) were established, providing young people with the opportunity to articulate their opinions to decision-makers at the town level.
 They operate well in only a small number of towns; in most places, they do not exist.
 They do not have unified funding rules.

 Initiatives to support civic education of youth by the civil society

-There are, and there have been initiatives to support the civic education of young people through civil society.
-A good example is the Foundation for Democratic Youth (Demokratikus Ifjúságért Alapítvány, DIA), which has been running programmes to promote the active participation of young people for more than 15 years for example, using the methodology of democratic debates, learning critical thinking, cooperation and creative problem-solving techniques.
+There are, and there have been, initiatives to support the civic education of young people through civil society.
+The Foundation for Democratic Youth (Demokratikus Ifjúságért Alapítvány, DIA) has been running programmes to promote the active participation of young people for more than 20 years.
+They use the methodology of democratic debates, learning critical thinking, cooperation and creative problem-solving techniques.
 More than 100 000 young people and 1 000 teachers and youth workers participated in the programmes of this organisation.
+According to their Charter, as a foundation, they have income from the founder, from economic–business activity, applications, European Union sources or private donations.

 Financial support and national-level programmes

 There is no detailed information on financial support for these programmes.
-There is also no detailed information on programmes at the national level that establish or support educational projects for the development of civic and social competence.
+There is also no detailed information on national-level programmes that establish or support educational projects to develop civic and social competence.

 Quality assurance/quality guidelines for non-formal learning